 On LinkedIn, you can add up to 50 skills to your profile, and people in your network can validate them by “endorsing” you.

-This feature rolled out in 2012, and now there are more than 10 billion endorsements on the platform.
+This feature rolled out in 2012, and now there are literally billions to choose from on the platform.

 Review relevant people’s profiles in your network, and steal their skills that you also have.